 My Aeonium ‘Zwartkop’ have been outside all summer but now due to the lack of sun are beginning to turn green again.
 They do this over winter, but become nice and ‘black’ when in the full sun.
 Once I have finished painting and cleaning the conservatory they will come indoors.
 I am sure all this rain isn’t good for them.

 Inside already is my Echeveria ‘Pink Pearl’ (I think) which has grown this year, now with two heads.
 I have some babies from this plant as well which I hope will survive the winter.

-Still indoors this is my Christmas cactus or Schlumbergera flowering a little earlier this year.
-I kept it indoors until early summer so maybe that’s why.
+Still indoors this is my Thanksgiving cactus or Schlumbergera truncata. .
+The Thanksgiving cactus has pointy edges; the Christmas cactus has smooth, round edges.
 Last year it flowered in the conservatory for months.

 One of my two new Skimmia japonica plants now potted up with some cheerful red cyclamen to add colour to the courtyard garden.

 And finally a look at the very wet ‘Zen Patio‘ which has not been looking very zen-like for some weeks now.
 The bistro set has been moved into the shed, the hosta needs removing from its pot and splitting up and most of these pots will need to be moved indoors as soon as I finish the work, not because of frost because we rarely get much here, but because of the wet.
 I have bought some fleece though just in case and I am still debating as to whether or not I bring the chocolate cosmos inside!
 Then the patio can be pressure-washed and the lawn mowed, hopefully next week.

 As always, if you want a peek over other people’s garden walls then please pop over to our host, the lovely Jon, AKA ‘The Propagator’ where you find links to many more wonderful garden enthusiasts from all over the world.